-Dorian is a journalist & producer for Al Jazeera English.
+Dorian is a journalist & producer at Al Jazeera English.
 The New York Times, Politico, TIME, VICE, Fortune, Narratively & Teen Vogue have featured hiswork.
-Get in touch: email@example.com
+Get in touch: firstname.lastname@example.org

 Iran is home to perhaps the most strictly enforced dress code in the world.
 In the capital, Tehran, thousands of Gashte Ershad, or morality police—both in uniform and plainclothes—patrol the streets, looking for men with flashy jewelry or certain haircuts and women in form-fitting clothes or loose hijabs, which are required by law to be worn at all times.

 Fire has always been part of the Olympics.
 During ancient Games, which date back to 776 B.C., the Greeks lit flames outside temples and sanctuaries in Olympia to honor the gods.
 The origins of the modern torch relay, however, trace back to Nazi Germany.

 Photographer and filmmaker Arwa Al Neami concealed her camera as she sank into the driver's seat of a bumper car on a gender-segregated ride at an amusement park in southern Saudi Arabia.

 That’s what Gameel Al-Batouti, the co-pilot of EgyptAir Flight 990, repeated — 11 times in Arabic — before the aircraft he was operating mysteriously plunged into the icy waters of the Atlantic Ocean off the coast of Massachusetts on Oct.
 31, 1999.

 How Donald Trump Is Using Social Media to Spread Fear — And Get Elected.